anupam0-0/webtech-project/README.md

-# WebTech Project
+# F1 Merch Store

-This project is a web application developed using PHP and CSS, featuring functionalities such as user authentication, product management, shopping cart, and order processing.
+This is an e-commerce website designed for Formula 1 fans to browse and purchase official merchandise.
+The website features a user-friendly interface, user authentication, product browsing, shopping cart, order placement, product reviewing and wishlist features.

 ## Features